domoticz/Reacticz/README.md

 ![reacticz](https://cloud.githubusercontent.com/assets/1903597/21564032/c2789068-ce88-11e6-8531-7a6f689e505c.png)

 All widgets are draggable and resizeable.
-See more screenshots [here](#supported-widgets).
+See more screenshots [on the wiki](https://github.com/t0mg/reacticz/wiki/Supported-devices).

 ## Requirements